burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 8. Right Shift is Arithmetic Right Shift

 From C++20 the right-shift on signed integral types is an **arithmetic right shift**, which performs sign-extension.
-It's not an undefined behaviour.
+It's not undefined behavior.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/operator_arithmetic).

 ## 9. Abbreviated Function Templates

-Staring from C++20, the template function can be written a bit shorter.
+Starting from C++20, the template function can be written a bit shorter.
 That syntax is called *"Abbreviated Function Template"*.

 If you want your template to instantiate functions where multiple parameters have the same type or related types, you still have to use the old syntax.
 It is so because every occurrence of `auto` in the function parameter list of an abbreviated function template introduces an implicit, unnamed **but** *new* template type parameter.